Dear Canada, I’m a bit mad at you. Maybe I’m overreacting, maybe it’s just a misunderstanding. Either way, I wanted to let you know.

-It’s hard to take care of a kid all day long, days after days, weeks after weeks, without a break.
-This is a full time job.
-You need places to go to, thing to do.
+It’s hard to take care of a kid all day long, day after day, week after week, without a break.
+This is a full-time job.
+You need places to go to, things to do.

 Look, maybe I didn’t do it right.
 I’m not the most social person, and maybe I didn’t look hard enough for playgroups, kid activities and all.
 Plus I was working while caring for Mark at home.
 But I tried.

 The reality is, we live in a country where:

 - Everything is very spread out and distances are huge, so you need access to a car to get around.
 Not everyone has a car or a licence, not every household has two cars and the public transportation system is limited.
 So doing activity A for an hour, then going to B for another hour may not be easy or practical.

 - Winter is brutal, and it’s not fun or reasonable to be playing outside for three to five months per year.
 My life became way more difficult when it gets too cold to strap Mark in the stroller and head out for a walk or to the park.

 - Few people have close family around to help out.
 It’s a given for us, immigrants—unless you bring the grand-parents, you’re on your own.
 And even born-and-raised Canadians don’t necessarily live close to their families.

 In light of these facts, offering affordable daycare just makes sense.
 I understand that there are parents who would rather opt out and stay home with their kid(s).
 This is fine.
 It’s all about having a choice.
 Not every household can live on a single salary, and not every mother (or father!) wants to stop working to care for the kids at home.
 I know I didn’t.
 I love Mark, and I love being a mother, but I also enjoy having a job and a life.